 Building a listing on Amazon is one thing, but becoming successful on Amazon is an entirely different ballgame.
-At the end of the day, the higher your profile ranks, the greater chance you have of getting your product in front of your ideal customers.
-One way to improve your product listing’s rank is through positive product reviews and seller feedback ratings.
+At the end of the day, the higher your profile ranks, the greater chance you have of getting your product in front of ideal customers.
+One way to improve your product listing’s rank is through positive Product Reviews and Seller Feedback ratings.

-Before we get started, there are two different types of reviews you receive on Amazon – Product Reviews and Seller Feedback – and it’s important to understand the difference between the two.
+There are two types of reviews you can receive on Amazon: Product Reviews and Seller Feedback.

-- Product Reviews: this refers to the customer’s experience with the product that you sell.
+- Product Reviews refer to the customer’s experience with the product that you sell.

-- Seller Feedback: this refers to the customer’s purchasing experience with you, the seller.
+- Seller Feedback refers to the customer’s purchasing experience with you, the seller.

 How to Get Five-Star Reviews for Your Listing

-While there are a lot of product review strategies out there for general B2C products, not all of them apply to products sold on Amazon, because Amazon has certain rules and regulations in place regarding reviews.
-At this time, Amazon does not allow sellers to offer money, discounts or promotions in exchange for positive reviews.
-Keep in mind, you can offer a free product and the customer may leave a review, but you cannot leverage the free product to guarantee a review.
-However, there are a variety of ways to encourage positive reviews that comply with Amazon’s requirements.
+While there are a lot of strategies out there, not all of them can apply to products sold on Amazon as the platform has strict review-gathering rules and regulations.
+Essentially, Amazon does not allow sellers to offer money, discounts or promotions in exchange for positive reviews.
+However, you can offer a free product and the customer may leave a review, but you cannot leverage the free product to guarantee a review.
+Regardless, there are a variety of ways to encourage positive reviews that comply with Amazon’s requirements.

 Can You Refute Negative Reviews on Amazon?

-- If the review does not fall within what Amazon deems acceptable, like promotions, reviews that have nothing to do with the product, obscene language and more.
+You can dispute reviews that Amazon deems unacceptable, like promotions, reviews that have nothing to do with the product, obscene language and more.

-- If you are in the Fulfillment-by-Amazon (FBA) program, meaning Amazon handles the seller’s product storage, order packing and shipping, you can remove any reviews that critique the shipping of the product as this was Amazon’s responsibility and out of your control.
+If you are in the Fulfillment by Amazon (FBA) program, meaning Amazon handles the seller’s product storage, order packing and shipping, you can remove any reviews that critique the shipping of your product as this was Amazon’s responsibility and out of your control.

-- If the feedback is left in the wrong place.
-This is another important time to understand the difference between Product Reviews and Seller Feedback.
-For example, if a negative product review is left under Seller Feedback, you can request to remove this and vice versa.
+This is another time to emphasize the difference between Product Reviews and Seller Feedback.
+If feedback is left in the wrong place, such as a negative Product Review written under Seller Feedback, you can request to remove this and vice versa.

 As you can see, a lot is required to ensure you’re earning the best reviews possible.
 If you need help garnering positive reviews on Amazon, we’re the experts!
 Get in touch today to learn more about how we can help you sell your product on Amazon.